 Write some enticing headlines and sub-headlines on your articles or posts.
 Don’t use click-bait but make sure you have a keyword or two in them.
 Base it off your content for better SEO.
 Did we mention keyword research?

 Don’t forget images to go along with your articles!
 Remember your audience and what they’re interested in when you select images.
 Unique images are always best, stock photography has already been indexed and linked to someone else.
 Or better, drive home a point with an original infographic.
+For some cool graphic ideas for presenting your content, check out this article from Presentation Geeks.

 Be aware of the needs of your audience.
 You can’t put out a good article every day, and your audience won’t read that much anyway.
 It depends on the needs of your audience but once a week is usually a good cadence.
 Once a month isn’t enough!
 Rotate between members of your team to keep the effort reasonable.